 Managing Attributes in Your Classes

-If you expose your attributes to the user, then they become part of the public API of your classes.
-Your user will access and mutate them directly in their code.
+If you expose attributes to the user, then they become part of the class’s public API.
+This means that your users will access and mutate them directly in their code.
 The problem comes when you need to change the internal implementation of a given attribute.

 Say you’re working on a Circle

-.
-You finish coding the class and make it available to your end users.
+, making it public.
+You finish coding the class and ship it to your end users.
 They start using Circle

 in their code to create a lot of awesome projects and applications.
 Good job!